yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![A call out points to ContosoInsurance (Synchronized) in SQL Management Studio.](images/image202.png "SQL Management Studio")

-57. Move back to **PowerShell ISE** on **SQLVM1**.
+57. Move back to **PowerShell** on **SQLVM1**.
 Open a new file, paste in the following script, and select the **Play** button.
 This will update the Failover cluster with the IP address of the Listener that you created for the AOG.

     ```Powershell
     $ClusterNetworkName = "Cluster Network 1"